 When to use Zoho, a customizable CRM

 Zoho requires a little more time to set up and learn how to use, but it includes many features you won’t find in the other CRMs.
-There’s customer service case management, invoicing and website visitor tracking, to name a few.
+There’s customer service case management, invoicing, territory management and website visitor tracking, to name a few.

 Their robust automation tools also enable you to create features of your own.
 For example, you could auto-assign leads to different sales teams depending on the their location.
 You can setup alerts for managers when a sale reaches the final stage, or surpasses a certain dollar value.
 For suppliers or retailers, you could automatically send customers a followup email 1 week after delivery.
 The possibilities go on…

 The downside of all these great features it that things can get complicated.
 As we’ll show below, Zoho is not exactly ready out-of-the-box.
 Also, at $20 for the “Standard” edition and $35 for the “Enterprise” edition, Zoho is a bit more expensive than Insightly.
 It is far cheaper than Salesforce, however, which is the next-closest CRM.

 When to use Salesforce, for add-ons & integrations